-DATED: DECEMBER 10, 2018
+DATED: SEPTEMBER 10, 2019

-The Assembly Appropriations Committee reports favorably Assembly Bill No. 3607 (1R), with committee amendments.
+The Senate Health, Human Services and Senior Citizens Committee reports favorably Assembly Bill No. 3607 (2R).

-As amended, this bill requires the Department of Community Affairs (DCA), within 120 days after the bill's enactment, to approve a credentialing entity to develop and administer a voluntary certification program for recovery residences and recovery residence administrators in the State.
-"Recovery residence" is defined by the bill to mean housing with a home-like atmosphere, which is available in a professionally-managed facility (i.e., a facility that is directly managed by a recovery residence administrator) or in a peer-managed facility (i.e., a facility that is cooperatively self-managed by residents in recovery who are renting rooms at the facility), and which provides a sober living environment and alcohol and drug free living accommodations to individuals with substance use disorders, or to individuals with cooccurring mental health and substance use disorders, but which does not provide clinical treatment services for mental health or substance use disorders.
-The term includes, but is limited to, facilities that are commonly referred to as sober living homes.
+This bill requires the Department of Community Affairs (DCA), within 120 days after the bill's enactment, to approve a credentialing entity to develop and administer a voluntary certification program for recovery residences and recovery residence administrators in the State.
+"Recovery residence" is defined by the bill to mean housing with a home-like atmosphere, which is available in a professionally-managed facility, such as a facility that is directly managed by a recovery residence administrator, or in a peer-managed facility, such as a facility that is cooperatively self-managed by residents in recovery who are renting rooms at the facility, and which provides a sober living environment and alcohol and drug free living accommodations to individuals with substance use disorders, or to individuals with cooccurring mental health and substance use disorders, but which does not provide clinical treatment services for mental health or substance use disorders.
+The term includes, but is not limited to, facilities that are commonly referred to as sober living homes.
 "Recovery residence administrator" is defined as the owner or operator of a recovery residence who is responsible for the overall management of the recovery residence, including, but not limited to, the supervision of residents and staff; and who does not reside in the recovery residence.

-The bill requires the DCA to use a portion of the monies annually appropriated thereto to provide appropriate funds to the credentialing entity, on an annual basis, to enable the credentialing entity to fulfill its duties and responsibilities under the bill's provisions.
+The bill requires the DCA to use a portion of the monies annually appropriated thereto to provide appropriate funds to the credentialing entity, on an annual basis, to enable the credentialing entity to fulfill its duties and responsibilities under the bill.

-In developing the recovery residence certification program (which is to become operational within 180 days after the credentialing entity is approved by the DCA), the credentialing entity will be required to: 1) establish requirements for the voluntary certification of recovery residences and recovery residence administrators, and requirements for the annual recertification of certified recovery residences and certified recovery residence administrators; 2) establish criminal background check requirements for the administrators and employees of professionally-managed facilities (i.e., those facilities that are managed by a professional administrator, and are not peermanaged), as deemed by the credentialing entity to be necessary; 3) administer all aspects of the certification program, and establish procedures to facilitate the application, certification, and annual recertification processes; 4) engage in the on-site pre-certification inspection of recovery residences applying for certification; 5) establish procedures and protocols for the regular monitoring and inspection of certified recovery residences, which procedures and protocols must, at a minimum, require at least one unannounced onsite inspection of each certified recovery residence, as a condition of annual recertification; and 6) establish an Internet website to provide information to the public about the recovery residence The requirements adopted under the certification program. recovery residence certification program are to be consistent with applicable standards adopted by the National Alliance for Recovery Residences (NARR).
+In developing the recovery residence certification program (which is to become operational within 180 days after the credentialing entity is approved by the DCA), the credentialing entity will be required to:

+1) establish requirements for the voluntary certification of recovery residences and recovery residence administrators, and requirements for the annual recertification of certified recovery residences and certified recovery residence administrators; 2) establish criminal background check requirements for the administrators and employees of professionally-managed facilities, as deemed by the credentialing entity to be necessary; 3) administer all aspects of the certification program and establish procedures to facilitate the application, certification, and annual recertification processes; 4) engage in the onsite pre-certification inspection of recovery residences applying for certification; 5) establish procedures and protocols for the regular monitoring and inspection of certified recovery residences, which procedures and protocols must, at a minimum, require at least one unannounced on-site inspection of each certified recovery residence as a condition of annual recertification; and 6) establish an Internet website to provide information to the public about the recovery residence certification program.
+The requirements adopted under the recovery residence certification program are to be consistent with applicable standards adopted by the National Alliance for Recovery Residences (NARR).